Afsharid Iran: North Caucasus, Central Asia, Arabia, and the second Ottoman war

 The Indian campaign was the zenith of Nader's career.
-After his return from India, Nader fell out with his eldest son Reza Qoli Mirza, who had ruled Persia during his father's absence.
-Reza had behaved highhandedly and somewhat cruelly but he had kept the peace in Persia.
+After his return from India, Nader fell out with his eldest son Reza Qoli Mirza, who had ruled Iran during his father's absence.
+Reza had behaved highhandedly and somewhat cruelly but he had kept the peace.
 Having heard a rumour that Nader was dead, he had prepared to seize the throne by having the Safavid royal captives, Tahmasp and his nine-year-old son Abbas III, executed.
 On hearing the news, Reza's wife, who was Tahmasp's sister, committed suicide.
 Nader was not pleased with the young man's behaviour and humiliated him by removing him from the post of viceroy, but he took him on his expedition to conquer territory in Transoxiana.
 Nader became increasingly despotic as his health declined markedly.
 In 1740 he conquered Khanate of Khiva.
-After the Persians had forced the Uzbek khanate of Bukhara to submit, Nader wanted Reza to marry the khan's elder daughter because she was a descendant of his role model Genghis Khan, but Reza flatly refused and Nader married the girl himself.
+After the Iranians had forced the Uzbek khanate of Bukhara to submit, Nader wanted Reza to marry the khan's elder daughter because she was a descendant of his role model Genghis Khan, but Reza flatly refused and Nader married the girl himself.
 Nader also conquered Khwarezm on this expedition into Central Asia.

 Nader now decided to punish Daghestan for the death of his brother Ebrahim Qoli on a campaign a few years earlier.
 In 1741, while Nader was passing through the forest of Mazandaran on his way to fight the Daghestanis, an assassin took a shot at him but Nader was only lightly wounded.
 He began to suspect his son was behind the attempt and confined him to Tehran.
 Nader's increasing ill health made his temper ever worse.
 Perhaps it was his illness that made Nader lose the initiative in his war against the Lezgin tribes of Daghestan.
-Frustratingly for him, they resorted to guerrilla warfare and the Persians could make little headway against them.
-Though Nader managed to take most of Dagestan during his campaign, the effective guerrilla warfare as deployed by the Lezgins, but also the Avars and Laks made the Iranian re-conquest of this particular North Caucasian region this time a short lived one; several years later, Nader was forced to withdraw.
+Frustratingly for him, they resorted to guerrilla warfare and the Iranians could make little headway against them.
+Though Nader managed to take most of Dagestan during his campaign, the effective guerrilla warfare as deployed by the Lezgins, but also the Avars, Laks and Dargins made the Iranian re-conquest of this particular North Caucasian region this time a short lived one; several years later, Nader was forced to withdraw.
 During the same period, Nader accused his son of being behind the assassination attempt in Mazandaran.
 Reza angrily protested his innocence, but Nader had him blinded as punishment, although he immediately regretted it.
 Soon afterwards, Nader started executing the nobles who had witnessed his son's blinding.
 In his last years, Nader became increasingly paranoid, ordering the assassination of large numbers of suspected enemies.